raspberrypilearning/turtle-tracker/en/step_6.md

 --- /task ---

 --- task ---
-Select **Turtle A** under the Stage and change its name to match the number of the turtle you imported, such as **Turtle 21**.
+Select **Turtle A** under the Stage and change its name to match the number of the turtle you imported, for example **Turtle 21**.
 This will help you remember which turtle data you have used.

 ![Screenshot highlighting name of Turtle A](images/rename-turtle-a.png)